ztffn/Jellyfin-Celluloid-Theme/README.md

 ***A custom theme for <a href="https://jellyfin.org/">Jellyfin</a> inspired by light leaks, film grain, and the quiet magic of cinema.
 Designed for rich visuals, clean typography, and a minimal, immersive viewing experience.***

 ---
+> [!NOTE]
+> Beta Status: This CSS theme was made for personal use.
+It as many rough edges, and might not look good on your syste.
+Progress is slow, but you are invited to try it out and post issues to help bring it along - or better yet, contribute to it.
+It will leave beta when I'm satisfied with the experience.

 ## 📣 Roadmap / Status

 - [x] Repository scaffolding & docs
 - [ ] Clean up initial Celluloid CSS
+- [ ] Move advanced features into desktop only
 - [ ] Patch for Jellyfin 10.11
 - [ ] Cross browser compatibility
 - [ ] Publish preview gallery